 The same underground processes that were tapped into to create the manmade Soda Springs Geyser are also a major seismic disaster waiting to happen.
 The Idaho Multi-Hazard Risk Portfolio published by the state every year shows the Soda Springs area as sitting on a major hotbed of potential activity; the same tectonic parabola, actually, that has made Yellowstone so active.
 While no major activity has been recorded yet, a variety of outside factors could trigger an event in the near future.

 According to the Idaho Multi-Hazard Risk Portfolio, Washington County and up into McCall are at the greatest wildfire risk in the state.
 While all of Southern Idaho is permanently at risk due to the drier climate, this area in particular is susceptible due to a low watershed, and proximity to Oregon's own fire zones, which have been known to jump across the border.

-This year alone, Elk City has been the site of two massive landslides so devastating to town access that a new way into the city is being built entirely.
+This year alone, Elk City has been the site of two massive landslides so devastating to town access that access to the city was temporarily re-routed.
 Governor Otter even declared the event a formal disaster.
 A variety of factors contributed to these slides, including water levels and recent wildfires -- making this town (or at least its roads) a dangerous place to be.